grayson-is-cool-i-guess/Reworks/README.md

 # Reworks
-Garry's Mod/Bonelab sandbox type game made for PSVita, Windows, and WebGL :D
+Garry's Mod/Bonelab sandbox type game made for PSVita, Windows, and WebGL

+# About Reworks
+I made Reworks when I was in a call with my friend and thinking about a game to make for the PS Vita.
+We were thinking something horror-ish but I really wanted a game I could mess around in for hours without getting bored.
+Thats when Reworks was born. :D